Constipation is a common problem defined as infrequent, difficult or incomplete bowel movements.

 - Colorectal transit study: Exam to study movement of stool through the colon

 - Anorectal function test: Exam evaluating sensation of the rectum and function of the anal sphincter

-- Defecography: A dynamic X-ray that evaluates the evacuation of stoll from the rectum
+- Defecography: A dynamic X-ray that evaluates the evacuation of stool from the rectum

-Once testing is completed, our team of medical professionals—including those from gastroenterology, urogynecology, colorectal surgery, physical therapy, psychiatry, nursing, and nutrition counseling disciplines—work together to interpret your tests, diagnose your condition, and create an individualized treatment plan.
+Once testing is complete, our team of medical professionals–including those from gastroenterology, urogynecology, physical medicine and rehabilitation, colorectal surgery, physical therapy, psychiatry, nursing and nutrition counseling disciplines–work together to interpret your tests, diagnose your condition and create an individualized treatment plan.